spideyverse-creator/Am-I-Cooked-Detector/README.md

 # Here the list off statement that you can use in this.

-I have an exam tomorrow
-I have a test tomorrow
-I haven't studied for my exam
-I didn't study anything
-I forgot to study
-My exam went badly
-I don't know anything for the paper
-I haven't completed my syllabus
-I got bad marks
-My result is coming

-I have no money
-I am broke
-My wallet is empty
-I have no cash
-I spent all my money
-My bank account is empty
-I am poor
-I need money
-I can't afford this
-My salary is gone

-I didn't sleep last night
-I am very tired
-I haven't slept
-I slept at 4 AM
-I can't sleep
-I am awake all night
-My sleep schedule is ruined
-I am sleepy
-I am exhausted
-I stayed awake all night

-My crush left me on seen
-My crush didn't reply
-She didn't reply
-He didn't reply
-My girlfriend is angry
-My boyfriend is angry
-Nobody replied to my message
-I got rejected
-My crush ignored me
-My relationship is complicated

-I lost my game
-I lost the match
-I got killed in Minecraft
-I am stuck at a low rank
-My enemy destroyed me
-I keep losing games
-I am bad at gaming
-My Minecraft house got destroyed
-I got killed by a creeper
-My teammate betrayed me

-I forgot my homework
-My teacher caught me
-I didn't do my homework
-I am late for school
-My attendance is low
-I forgot my assignment
-My teacher is angry
-I didn't attend class
-I got detention
-I am failing school

-My mom is angry
-My dad is angry
-My parents found out
-My parents want to talk
-My mom caught me
-My dad caught me
-I need permission from my parents
-My parents said no
-I broke something at home
-I got caught by my parents

-My phone battery is dead
-My phone is at 1 percent
-My phone storage is full
-I lost my charger
-My phone is not working
-My screen is broken
-My phone is overheating
-My battery is dying
-I have no charger
-My phone has too many notifications

-I am hungry
-There is no food at home
-I want pizza
-I want a burger
-I am starving
-The fridge is empty
-I haven't eaten
-I need food
-I am waiting for food
-I am hungry at midnight

-there are too many lines but I'm too lazy to write any more line. 💀 The project is done.
+I have an exam tomorrow,
+I have a test tomorrow,
+I haven't studied for my exam,
+I didn't study anything,
+I forgot to study,
+My exam went badly,
+I don't know anything for the paper,
+I haven't completed my syllabus,
+I got bad marks,
+My result is coming.

+I have no money,
+I am broke,
+My wallet is empty,
+I have no cash,
+I spent all my money,
+My bank account is empty,
+I am poor,
+I need money,
+I can't afford this,
+My salary is gone.

+I didn't sleep last night,
+I am very tired,
+I haven't slept,
+I slept at 4 AM,
+I can't sleep,
+I am awake all night,
+My sleep schedule is ruined,
+I am sleepy,
+I am exhausted,
+I stayed awake all night.

+My crush left me on seen,
+My crush didn't reply,
+She didn't reply,
+He didn't reply,
+My girlfriend is angry,
+My boyfriend is angry,
+Nobody replied to my message,
+I got rejected,
+My crush ignored me,
+My relationship is complicated,

+## there are too many lines but I'm too lazy to write any more line. 💀
+## The project is done.
 My motivation is not. 🗿

 ## ⭐ Support